 Undergraduate Policies and Procedures

 An undergraduate student cannot take more than 15 graduate semester credit hours total.
-For example, if an undergraduate student chooses to take 9 graduate semester credit hours reserved for application toward graduate degree, the undergraduate student can take only 6 graduate semester credit hours toward the undergraduate degree (this includes graduate hours chosen towards the fast track option).
+For example, if an undergraduate student chooses to take 9 graduate semester credit hours reserved for application toward a graduate degree or certificate, the undergraduate student can take only 6 graduate semester credit hours toward the undergraduate degree (this includes graduate hours chosen towards the fast track option).

 Graduate Courses Applied Toward an Undergraduate Degree